saadbinmanjur/Austin-Bike-Share-Trips/README.md

 # Austin-Bike-Share-Trips
 Bike shares are becoming a popular alternative means of transportation.
+The City of Austin makes data available on >649k bike trips over 2013-2017.
 This data includes information on bike trip start location, stop location, duration, type of bike share user.
 Bike station location data is also provided.

+You can find this dataset [here](https://www.kaggle.com/jboysen/austin-bike)

 Objectives: